AATechCulture/SkyBison/README.md

 Features:

-A comprehensive list of flights with different airlines based off the users original flight.
+A comprehensive list of flights with different airlines based on the user's original flight.
 The user will be able to make a decision if they want to book another flight with a different airline and will be redirected to their portal to handle bookings.

 Usage: